arunraj6/git-advanced-commands/README.md

     git push --tags

-Command that automatically push/pull the tags, don’t need to do separately:
+The command that automatically push/ pull the tags, don’t need to do separately:

      git config --global push.followTags true